ycoroneos/LightDraw/README.md

 described by Damien Trebilco.
 Check out https://github.com/dtrebilco/lightindexed-deferredrender

 This used to be a minecraft-style voxel rendering engine.
-The pipeline is still there and it actually works but its just unused for now
+The pipeline is still there and it actually works but its just unused for now.
+Check out inc/chunk.h if you care about that.

+##How to Use
+My benchmark scenes of the Crytek Sponza Atrium could not fit on github so you must download them here and put them in the root of this directory tree.

+##Build Instructions
+This is a CMake project with all dependencies included in the repo.
+If you know CMake, then stop here and do the normal thing.
+Otherwise:

+mkdir build

+cd build

+cmake ..

+make -j4

 ##Feature List
   -Light Indexed Deferred Rendering with up to 4 lights per fragment and